Walter-Feng/Quartz/README.md

  It is also for the purpose of software-engineering practice.

  This header-only library uses C++17 standard.
+ 'Unfortunately', this library depends on several other external libraries, including:

+ Armadillo (8.500.0 or later, Required externally) catchorg/Catch2
+ Taywee/args
+ fmtlib/fmt

- There are currently two third-party libraries used, Armadillo and Catch2, among which Armadillo is not integrated in the library.
+ among which Armadillo is not integrated in the library.
+ (Special thanks to these libraries!)
+ Boost is also utilised for
+ json input/output for accompanying exectuables, through which you can quickly work on small systems.
+Nevertheless, this repository is still designed as a header-only library.
+And... well... currently there is no document provided.

  It also uses OpenMP for auto-parallelisation, while Armadillo already enables parallelisation for linear algebra calculations if it is linked to MKL or OpenBLAS.